12 Ways to Select the Best Product Idea to Bring to Market

-I always say execution is where the true value is, but it still has to start with the product idea.
+I always say execution is where the true value is, however, every startup has to start with the product idea.
 It’s really critical that you select the very best product idea to bring to market.

-Today we’re going to review 12 ways that you can determine if you are focusing on bringing the best idea to the market.
+Today we’re going to countdown 12 of the best ways for you to determine if you are focusing on bringing the best idea to the market.
+Although all 12 are important for your success, pay special attention to the last three.

 You want to choose a product that has an easily-reachable market.